probprog/deodorant/README.md

-# Bayesian Optimization package for BOPP
+# Deodorant: Solving the problems of Bayesian Optimization